brucemack/brucemack.github.io/_posts/2025-12-06-asl-authentication.md

 * The ASL server concept goes a way.
 Each node registers its own address/port.
 * The HTTP registration API doesn't require HTTPS for security.
 This makes life easier for developers of embedded platforms that might not have full-fledged TLS stacks available.
+* To the extent that ASL nodes leverage these new mechanisms, the run-time dependency on the ASL infrastructure is reduced.
+Only DNS would be required to establish a connection (assuming the IP address of a node stays constant).
+This has resilience implications.

 ## Disadvantages